luckylooke/dragular/readme.markdown

 Browser support includes every sane browser and **IE7+**. <sub>_(Granted you polyfill the functional `Array` methods in ES5)_</sub>

-# Demo
+# [Demo][2]

 [![demo.png][1]][2]

 # Inspiration

 Have you ever wanted a drag and drop library that just works?
 That actually understands where to place the elements when they are dropped?
 That doesn't need you to do a zillion things to get it to work?
-Well, so did [Nicolas Bevacqua](https://github.com/bevacqua) and I have forked it into angular module!
+Well, so did [Nicolas Bevacqua](https://github.com/bevacqua) and I have forked it into angular module and also put some features!

 <b>Actual version 1.3.0 is based on dragula 2.0.3 and tested with angular 1.4.1.</b>